-So the big headline from the budget was the introduction of a sugar tax – an extra few pence added to the cost of a can of full-sugar drinks like Coke.
+So the big headline from the budget was the introduction of a tax on sweet treats – an extra few pence added to the cost of a can of full-sugar drinks like Coke.

-The government apparently thinks this is the key to solving the issue of childhood obesity.
+The government apparently thinks this is the key to solving the the nation’s health issues.

 I’m not so sure.